 Important Note: Administrators can disable the ability for users or groups of users to resolve tickets.
 If you are unable to resolve tickets and do not see the Resolve button, this may be a permissions setting.
 If you feel this is in error please contact your local iiQ Administrator.

 At times you will receive tickets that have only the device model, or even the wrong model of device attached to the ticket.
-In these cases, you can change an asset on a ticket by using the Options drop-down menu.
-From here you can change use the choices to determine the correct category of device, as well as exchange the asset on the ticket when necessary.
+In these cases, you can change an asset on a ticket by clicking Change under the asset details panel.

 Exchanging an Asset on a Ticket

-While in tickets, you can quickly swap checked-out hardware that has been lost, stolen, or damaged beyond repair by using the Exchange Asset feature.
+You can quickly swap hardware that has been lost, stolen, or damaged beyond repair by using the Exchange feature.
 This is intended to provide a quick method of assigning out new devices to users without having to navigate out of a help ticket.
 Click the Exchange button under the assets details panel.

-At this point, a pop-up window will appear.
-From here you can set the current status of the previously assigned device, and make a comment to explain the reason for the exchange.
-As well as look up the replacement device by either its asset tag or serial number.
+A pop-up window will appear.
+From here you can update the current status of the previously assigned device, and make a comment to explain the reason for the exchange.
+As well as look up the replacement device by either its room, serial number or asset tag.

 Once you've exchanged the asset, three things will occur.
-The new asset will automatically assign to the previous asset's owner, an exchange action will be noted, and a comment will appear in the timeline.
+The new asset will automatically be assigned to the previous asset's owner, an exchange action will be noted, and a comment will appear in the timeline.

 To view the followers on any given ticket, simply select the Followers tab, next to the Timeline tab, to display the current users that are notified of progress or changes to a ticket.

-You can also add a new ticket follower from here by clicking on the drop-down menu in underneath current followers list and begin searching for the new user.
+You can also add a new ticket follower from here by clicking on the drop-down menu underneath the current followers list and begin searching for the new user.
 Once a user has been selected, click on the plus icon to add them as a follower on the ticket.
 Also, you are able to add external email addresses to follow this ticket.
 This will allow them to receive email updates about this specific ticket.